Stability of Euclidean 3-space for the positive mass theorem: Regular region with small area boundary

 We readily obtain that for all $x \in \Omega _{0, 6\epsilon }$,

 So by inequalities (\ref{gradient u^j}) and (\ref{mass-ineq}), we have

 \end{proof}

-The classical Poincar\'e-Faber-Szeg\"o relates the capacity of a set in Euclidean space to its volume, see \cite{PS51,Jauregui12}.
-In the following lemma, which is a key step in this section, we prove a Poincar\'e-Faber-Szeg\"o type inequality which will be used to find a smooth level set of $F$ with small area.
+In the context of General Relativity, the notion of capacity of a set has been studied in \cite{Bray01,BM08,Jauregui20,Miao22} (see also references therein).
+We will use capacity in a different way.
+Recall that the classical Poincar\'e-Faber-Szeg\"o inequality relates the capacity of a set in Euclidean space to its volume, see \cite{PS51,Jauregui12}.
+In the following lemma, which is a key step in this section, we prove a Poincar\'e-Faber-Szeg\"o type inequality.
+This will be used to find a smooth level set of $F$ with small area.